-In a Bernoulli election with fairly large number of voters, the vote essentially always is divided almost equally between the two candidates.
-As previously noted, the expected vote share for each candidate is .5 with a standard deviation of $.5\sqrt{n}$.
-Consider a state with four electoral votes.
-For its electoral votes to be divided otherwise than 2 to 2, one candidate must receive more than 62.5% of the vote, because 0.625×4 earns an electoral vote quota of 2.5 electoral votes, and anything below this rounds to 2.
-Such a state has about 500,000 voters, so the expected vote share for either candidate in a Bernoulli election is 250,000 with a standard deviation of about $.5\sqrt{500,000} = 354$ votes.
+Fig. 14 - Individual Voting Power by State Population under the Whole-Number Proportional Plan didate in a Bernoulli election is 250,000 with a standard deviation of about $.5\sqrt{500,000} = 354$ votes.
 Since a candidate has to receive 62,500 votes (about 175 standard deviations) above this expected vote share in order for anyone to cast a decisive vote, it is essentially guaranteed that the electoral vote will be split 2-2, giving each voter essentially zero probability of casting a decisive vote.
 As the even number of electoral votes increases, two things change.
 First, the relative vote margin required to produce anything other than an even split of electoral votes decreases.
-For example, in state with 50 electoral votes, a candidate needs to get only 51% of the vote to earn a quota over 25.5 electoral votes, anything above which rounds off to 26.
+For example, in a state with 50 electoral votes, a candidate needs to get only 51% of the vote to earn a quota over 25.5 electoral votes, anything above which rounds off to 26.
 At the same time, while the absolute standard deviation of the expected vote percent increases with the square root of electorate size, the relative standard deviation (expressed as a percent of the vote) decreases with the square root of electorate size.
-Overall, the gap between the required margin and 50% relative to the standard deviation diminishes with electorate size, but not nearly fast enough to give voters measurable a priori voting power in even the largest states.
+Overall, the gap between the required margin and 50% relative to the standard deviation diminishes with electorate size. but not nearly fast enough to give voters measurable a priori voting power in even the largest states.

-With respect to the 34 states with an odd numbers of electoral votes, the results are only slightly less bizarre.
+With respect to the 34 states with an odd number of electoral votes, the results are only slightly less bizarre.
 For (appropriate) example, consider Colorado with 9 electoral votes.
 Whichever candidate receives the most popular votes wins at least 5 electoral votes.
 But to win more than 5 electoral votes, a candidate must earn an electoral vote quota of more than 5.5 (rounding to 6), which requires a bit over 61% of the popular vote.
-Even in state with 55 electoral votes (e.g., California), one candidate must to win a bit over 51.8% of the votes to win more than 28 of them.
-By the same considerations that applied in the even electoral vote case, the probability of achieving such margins in a Bernoulli electoral vote is at stake, and the distribution of voting power is effectively the same as if electoral votes were equally apportioned among these states, thereby giving a huge advantage the voters in smaller states with an odd number of electoral votes.
+Even in state with 55 electoral votes (e.g., California), one candidate must win a bit over 51.8% of the votes to win more than 28 of them.
+By the same considerations that applied in the even electoral vote case, the probability of achieving such margins in a Bernoulli election is essentially zero.
+Thus in each state with an odd number of electoral votes, effectively only one electoral vote is at stake, and the distribution of voting power is effectively the same as if electoral votes were equally apportioned among these states, thereby giving a huge advantage to voters in smaller states with an odd number of electoral votes.